kaalep/ESP32-lightspeed-camera/README.md

 <img width="1417" height="601" alt="image" src="https://github.com/user-attachments/assets/8bacec9b-f271-48b4-bda5-40dec47c30bc" />

 In the image above, I have overlayed the comparator output over time as rows, where the row height is the reference voltage.
 Every row is a separate laser pulse, these rows are stitched together to draw the analog waveform out of digital samples.
+If you follow the edge between 1's and 0's you can see the waveform shape.

+Because the sensor output voltage is roughly linearly correlated to the amount of light hitting it, this analog waveform can be directly treated as pixel brightness over time.
+This is what you would expect to see on an oscilloscope screen.

+Now